-The City of Kansas City MO Health Department, is offering flu vaccinations for both adults and children!
+The Kansas City, Missouri Health Department is offering flu vaccinations for both adults and children!
 The KCMO Health Department located at 2400 Troost Ave.
 Flu shots are available during regular clinic hours from 8am – 11:30am and 1pm – 4pm on Mondays, Tuesdays, Wednesdays and Fridays and from 8am to noon on Thursdays (except holidays).
 There is a full list of our programs and their hours of operation listed as well.

 For adults needing a flu vaccine: The Health Department will bill Medicare Part B, Medicaid, and most other insurance plans for those that provide proof of coverage.
 We have limited flu vaccines for adults with no insurance coverage, these will be given at no cost.
 All others will be charged $30.00 per shot or $55.00 for the high-dose formulation (very limited quantities; available to seniors 65 years and older).